psidnell/ofexport2/doc/templates/README.md

 The "-tx" option is a task exclude expression (actually an [OGNL](http://commons.apache.org/proper/commons-ognl/) expression) that is eliminating tasks that have been completed.

-In OGNL '!' means "not" and "completed" is one of several attributes that a Task has.
+In OGNL "completed" is one of several attributes that a Task has.

-The single quotes around the argument to -te are to prevent bash from seeing the '!' - it has special meaning in bash.

 Note that:

-    of2 -pn ofexport2
+    of2 -pn 'ofexport2'

 is actually shorthand for: